rtosholdings/riptable/docs/source/tutorial/tutorial_io.rst

    internally by Riptable as an out-of-bounds number, and it will be sent to NumPy as that number.
 See `Working with Missing Data <tutorial_missing_data.rst>`__ for more on dealing with NaNs.
+-  If there are Categoricals in the Dataset, you can preserve the integer mapping codes by passing ``cats=True``.

 To convert a 2-dimensional NumPy array back to Riptable, add it to a Dataset using ``add_matrix()``::